South African Airways: 2019 Industrial strike action

-Chief Executive Officers (CEO) through the years
+Chief executive officers (CEO) through the years

-Delinquent Director Judgement - Dudu Myeni
+Delinquent director judgement - Dudu Myeni

 In March 2017, Organisation Undoing Tax Abuse and the South African Airways Pilots' Association (SAAPA) brought an application in the Pretoria High Court for an order to declare Dudu Myeni a delinquent director in terms of section 162(5) of the South African Companies Act 71 of 2008.
 The application was based on Myeni's conduct whilst chair of the SAA board.
 During those five years (2012–2013 to 2016–2017), SAA ran up losses of R16.844bn‚ although it had previously been profitable.
 Organisation Undoing Tax Abuse and the South African Airways Pilots' Association (SAAPA) called six witnesses against Myeni, including four former SAA executives.
 Myeni was the only witness in her own defence.
 In closing argument, the counsel for the plaintiffs, Advocate Carol Steinberg, said during her time at SAA, Ms Myeni blocked, delayed and obstructed important initiatives to turn the airline around.
 She broke the law and flouted basic governance principles.
 The evidence in court showed a pattern of repeated misconduct: dishonesty, obstruction and interference, improperly inserting middlemen, and governance failures.
 Accused of bringing the embattled SAA to its knees, and based on her actions during her five-year tenure as chairperson of the SAA board, Myeni was declared a delinquent director and banned from holding any directorship position for life by Judge Ronel Tolmay at the Pretoria High Court on 27 May 2020.
 The judgement and evidence now goes to the National Prosecuting Authority so a criminal case can be pursued.

 Destinations

-South African Airways flies to 13 destinations in 9 countries within Africa as of October 2022.
-Within South Africa, SAA operates to only three cities; however, the airline previously had an extensive domestic and regional network through its affiliate partners such as its LCC Mango Airlines, Airlink, and South African Express.
+South African Airways flies to 17 destinations in 12 countries within Africa, Australia and South America as of January 2024.
+Within South Africa, SAA operates to only three cities however, the airline previously had an extensive domestic and regional network through its affiliate partners such as its LCC Mango Airlines, Airlink, and South African Express.

 Codeshare agreements

-South African Airways has codeshare agreements with the following airlines:
+South African Airways codeshares with the following airlines: